rlvlad/wt-project-2025/README.md

 # Usage

-To run the project you need to install all the dependencies – which is mostly taken care by Maven – and [configure MariaDB](#mariadb-configuration).
+To run the project you need to install all the dependencies – which are for the most part managed of by Maven – and [configure MariaDB](#mariadb-configuration).

 There are already included Tomcat configuration that: